eWaterCycle/era5cli/docs/source/contribute.rst

 To run the test suite:
 ::

-   hatch run test:check
+   hatch run test

 To format the code, and check the code styling:
 ::

-   hatch run style:fmt
+   hatch run format

-Deactivate the environment with:
+Exit the the environment with:
 ::

-   deactivate
+   exit

 Contribute to the documentation
 ===============================

-When updating the documentation, use the environment created above.
+When updating the documentation, build the documentation with:

-Build the documentation with:
 ::

    hatch run docs:build